tlourey/tlourey.github.io/_posts/2025-03-08-creating-a-cuckoo-clock-with-sound-for-figurines.md

 ### Functions

-* Starting with a 4 Digit LCD 7 Segment Display, but may move to a analoge clock
+* Starting with a 4 Digit LCD 7 Segment Display, but may move to a analog clock
 * Can be muted
 * Muting resets each day
 * Web interface or google interface for muting